 Contest : featured poem of the week...

-passed to one another
+shared by one another

-she is the reason
+it's the only reason

 I'm not six feet under

-my will to sustain
+in a will to sustain

 The power of Love